 Summer session students are generally limited to six credits.
 Students wishing to overload (take more than six credits) must appeal to the Vice President for Academics.
 Grade points earned in a summer session do not affect a student's previous semester GPA.
 However, they do affect a student's cumulative GPA.
-Student wishing to overload must receive the permission of the Vice President for Academics.
 Consideration will be given to timing of additional credits, academic standing, financial aid packages, and possible impact on semester GPA.